Should Chefs Write Letters of Recommendation?

 Did you find the information about

 Should Chefs Write Letters of Recommendation? useful?
-Or did you notice something which is missing on this page?
+Or do you have additional questions or info to add?